AndrewHanson1/LiriApp/README.md

-## Deonstrating reading from text file:
+## Demonstrating reading from text file: